 Sign up as soon as you can.
 The calendar tells you when the sections will be discussed, and when you need to bring your finished Critical Reviews to class.

 First Read: How to Review a Scientific Article for My Class

 The most important content of your critical review should be a comparison between the ideas presented in the textbook and similar ideas presented by the article you chose.
 You must situate the article in the context of physical anthropology; compare and contrast your article with the chapter.
+I like to think of this as "backing-up"; your article is probably going to be very specific, but before you get too far down the rabbit hole, back up and give us the broad view of where we are.
 How do the authors' presentations of the ideas differ?
 Do they emphasize different points?
 Do they disagree?

 The background section of your critical review must contain at least one citation of your textbook (or the required links).
 The citation can be a paraphrase, a short quote, or a block quote.
 A paraphrase is where you take the information and rewrite it in your own words to better fit the point your trying to make; you must include the page number where the information came from, usually right after the idea you borrowed from the author, but possibly at the end of your paragraph.
 A short quote is less than five lines, and the author's exact words are put in quotation marks and the page number is given right after the close quote.
 A block quote is more than five lines of the authors exact words and the text is indented, single spaced, the font size reduced a point or two, no quotations marks are used, and the page number is given in brackets after the quote.
 You must include the page number for paraphrases, short quotes, and block quotes.

 When including ideas from other authors you must frame the citation with your own words, introducing why the citation is relevant to the point you're trying to make, and after the citation, explaining to the reader what they were supposed to get out of the citation.
 The longer the citation (e.g. block quotes) the more framing you need to do.